Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Algorithms

-\begin{thm} For any iTree network with concave weighted sum-rate function $f(\cdot)$, Algorithm P converges to the optimal solution of problem (\ref{eq:MWSRM}) and problem (\ref{eq:WSRMP}).\end{thm} \begin{proof} In each iteration, Algorithm P monotonically increases the objective function in problem (\ref{eq:MWSRM}).
+\begin{thm} For any iTree network with concave weighted sum-rate function $f(\cdot)$, Algorithm P converges to the optimal solution of problem (\ref{eq:MWSRM}) and problem (\ref{eq:WSRMP}).\end{thm} \begin{IEEEproof} In each iteration, Algorithm P monotonically increases the objective function in problem (\ref{eq:MWSRM}).
 Since the objective is upper bounded, Algorithm P must converge to a fixed point.
-At the fixed point, $\mathbf{\Sigma}\left(1\right)$ must satisfy the optimality conditions in Theorem \ref{thm:optimality}.
-Otherwise, the algorithm can strictly increase the objective function, which contradicts with the assumption of fixed point.
+At the fixed point, $\mathbf{\Sigma}\left(1\right)$ must satisfy the optimality conditions in Theorem \ref{thm:optimality} because otherwise, the algorithm can strictly increase the objective function.
 Then at the fixed point, all $\mathbf{\Sigma}\left(k\right)$'s satisfy the optimality conditions in Theorem \ref{thm:optimality} because at the end of each iteration, we make all $\mathbf{\Sigma}\left(k\right)$'s the same in (\ref{eq:UpdateSigma}).
 By Theorem \ref{thm:optimality}, the fixed point is the optimal solution of problem (\ref{eq:MWSRM}).
-And by Lemma \ref{lem:Propfmod}, it must also be the optimal solution of problem (\ref{eq:WSRMP}). \end{proof}
+And by Lemma \ref{lem:Propfmod}, it must also be the optimal solution of problem (\ref{eq:WSRMP}). \end{IEEEproof}